0xEgao/CarbonX/README.md

 # Overview

-EnvTrade bridges the gap between digital asset ownership and real-world ecological impact.
+CarbonX bridges the gap between digital asset ownership and real-world ecological impact.
 It empowers individuals to support verified environmental organizations through NFT purchases, while allowing companies to bulk-buy NFTs as a means to transparently **offset their carbon footprint**.

 ## Problem: